-I even saw some young adults practicing some of Thailand’s martial arts, they looked very good and extremely disciplined.
+I even saw some young adults practising some of Thailand’s martial arts, they looked very good and extremely disciplined.
 Later, I came across a man with his daughter on a one wheel Segway, he seemed to be very confident on it to say that he had his arms full.
 He certainly had more courage than I would have done with an infant of that age.

 I decided to leave the park and to get some refreshments from one of the many traders down Sarasin Road.
 The women that served me was very friendly and more than willing to chat with me while she attended to my drink.
 Thankfully her English was better than my Thai.

-Luckily, the Probike shop was just across the road, so I took the opportunity in going in to it, so as speak to my friend in there, the one on an early blog who had sold me a bike back in 2009.
+Luckily, the Probike shop was just across the road, so I took the opportunity in going into it, so as speak to my friend in there, the one on an early blog who had sold me a bike back in 2009.

 Afterwards, I went to find the ‘green line’.
 The ‘green line’ is an elevated walkway, that can take you from Sarasin Road, the top side of Lumpini Park, across to Benjakitti Park, almost 2¼ km away.

-For those of you that like walking or cycling this is a fantastic route to cut across the city without having to literally confront traffic.
-Also there are some interesting sights along the way too.
+For those of you, that like walking or cycling this is a fantastic route to cut across the city without having to literally confront traffic.
+Also, there are some interesting sights along the way too.
 Its quiet and you may come across other walkers and cyclists as well.

 The root takes you past some rather opulent looking apartments and hotels.
-Luckily, the residents view was sheltered somewhat by the trees, otherwise they would have looked down on rather shabby looking shanties, hovels, whatever you want to call it.
-Every city in the world have these and for reasons I don’t know why?
+Luckily, the residents’ view was sheltered somewhat by the trees, otherwise, they would have looked down on rather shabby looking shanties, hovels, whatever you want to call it.
+Every city in the world have these and for reasons, I don’t know why?